DaveHudson/next-typescript-appsync/README.md

 ## Summary

-That's it, our app now has a nice contract between the backend and the frontend using the `GraphQL.schema` file as the glue.
+Our app now has a nice contract between the backend and the frontend using the `GraphQL.schema` file as the glue and delivers on the promise of preventing runtime errors for both backend and frontend.

 ----